Florida Supreme Court Weighs In On Excavation Accident Lawsuit

 Speak with a Florida Personal Injury Attorney Today

 If you have been injured in an industrial accident caused by a company’s negligence or failure to follow the law, it is important that you seek out timely advice from a qualified Boca Raton personal injury lawyer.
-Contact the Leifer Law Firm today to schedule a free initial consultation.
+Contact Leifer & Ramirez today to schedule a free initial consultation.